jekaanne/nyccrh/content/teaching-collections/black-women-edu-adv/events/legal-segregation-ends.md

 ---
 date: 1893-01-01
 title: Legal Segregation Ends in New York City
 imageFeatured:
+imageFeaturedAlt:
 eventname: New York City schools (then including only Manhattan) end legal segregation of schools by race, although state law allows it.
 eventlocation: New York, NY
 categories:
   - uncategorized